AshutoshGeek/Object-Detection-and-Tracking/README.md

 # Object Detection and Tracking
 Object Detection and Tracking using HSV Color Spaces.
-This project uses HSV colour space to distinguish objects
+This project uses HSV colour space to distinguish objects.